-To challenge a decision, you must first apply for a mandatory reconsideration (see section 2.1) before you can appeal (see section 4).
-Note, all Universal Credit overpayments are recoverable, regardless of the cause of the overpayment.
+To challenge a decision, you must first apply for a mandatory reconsideration (see section 3.1) before you can appeal (see section 5).
+Note, all Universal Credit overpayments are usually recoverable, regardless of the cause of the overpayment.
+The DWP do have discretion to not recover a UC payment if it was due to official error or if recovery would cause exceptional hardship.